-Within this context, isolated regions and small or mid-sized cities distant from centers of political administration, concentrated economic wealth, and centers of authoritative knowledge production face a distinct set of challenges.
-Across the hemisphere, dynamics affecting groups on the sub-national level often include development policies that do not adequately respond to regional needs; low mobility and connectivity due to inadequate physical and technological infrastructure; environmental and socio-economic consequences of resource extractivism; and racial or ethnic discrimination.
-In light of these patterns, groups acting on the regional level in different national contexts may have more in common with each other than with groups acting at different scales within the same country.
+Within this context, isolated regions and small or mid-sized cities far from centers of political administration, concentrated economic wealth, and centers of authoritative knowledge production face a distinct set of challenges.
+These dynamics often include development policies that don’t respond to regional needs; low mobility and connectivity due to inadequate physical and technological infrastructure; environmental and socio-economic consequences of resource extractivism; and ethno-racial discrimination.

 Research from the Periphery: Building Community Capacity at Instituto Banco Palmas

 In 2015 CoLab expanded its collaboration with Banco Palmas, an innovative community bank in Fortaleza, Brazil working with a solidarity economy model.
 During 2015 and 2016 CoLab partnered with youth leaders at PalmasLab, the bank’s technology and innovation center, on a participatory action research project focused on exploring the material and immaterial forms of wealth and poverty in their neighborhood, including how residents’ desires and aspirations shape visions and action around local socio-economic development.
 Additionally, the collaboration produced a set of methodological tools and resources to continue to support youth leadership in areas of research and local development.